Haven’t logged into Camp Doc yet? Log in here.

 - Campers will have assigned seats and an organized strategy for loading and unloading luggage.

-- The bus company will only be circulating fresh air on the bus.
+- The bus company will circulate fresh air on the bus.

-- Campers who must travel by plane to get to camp will still be expected to follow our pre-arrival requirements including quarantining, receiving a negative COVID-19 test 3 days prior to arrival and submitting the negative test result.
+- Campers who travel by plane to get to camp will be expected to follow our pre-arrival requirements including quarantining, receiving a negative COVID-19 test 3 days prior to arrival and submitting the negative test result, proof of vaccination or recent recovery.

 - Campers should plan to wear additional protective equipment during airfare including: